ryam2000/SftwArchProject/README.md

   - `npm install`
   - `npm run dev`

-Now the website should be hosted locally, the views displayed correctly and the database should be created and linked.
+Now the website should be hosted locally (site accessible via http://localhost:8000, the database via http://localhost/phpmyadmin/), the views displayed correctly and the database should be created and linked.

 \* If the `composer install` command doesn't work properly, open XAMPP, then turn the *Apache* module off and in the Config section select *PHP (php.ini)*, navigate to the part where it says `;extension=zip` and change it to `extension=zip`.